AmericanAirlines/Hangar/README.md

    #### macOS

-   We recommend using [Postgres.app](https://postgresapp.com/) as the installation doesn't require a password and is generally easier to use that the traditional Postgres app below.
+   Using [Postgres.app](https://postgresapp.com/) is recommended as the installation doesn't require a password and is generally easier to use that the traditional Postgres app below.

    #### Windows/macOS/Linux